frob/frob.github.com/content/posts/2015-11-11-altering-entity-field-querys-for-joins-ors-and-profit.md

+EntityFieldQuery is powerful, but it has a well-known limitation: no ```OR``` conditions.
+If you need to filter nodes by a taxonomy field AND also match a keyword in the title, you are stuck -- unless you know about query tags and ```hook_query_TAG_alter()```.
+This post shows how to break out of EntityFieldQuery's constraints by altering the underlying database query directly.

-One of my favorite features from Drupal 7 is the [EntityFieldQuery](https://api.drupal.org/api/drupal/includes!entity.inc/class/EntityFieldQuery/7).
-The [power of the EntityFieldQuery](https://www.phase2technology.com/blog/building-energy-gov-without-views/) is a well known thing, and I a have written about [extending EntityFieldQueries with subqueries](https://www.frobiovox.com/posts/2015/06/10/need-a-join-in-an-entityfieldquery--how-about-a-subquery.html) before.
+I have written about [extending EntityFieldQueries with subqueries](https://www.frobiovox.com/posts/2015/06/10/need-a-join-in-an-entityfieldquery--how-about-a-subquery.html) before.
 This time I will go into extending the query as a query object, using Drupal's hook and alter architecture.

 ## Simple EntityFieldQuery